-Owners and operators using monthly automatic electronic line leak detection must comply with the requirements of this section.
-296
+Owners and operators shall ensure that using monthly automatic electronic line leak detection is performed in accordance shall comply with the requirements of this section.
+297

-- (1) Standards.
-For the purposes of this method, automatic electronic line leak detectors must be able to detect a leak rate of at least 0.2 gallons per hour at operating pressure from any portion of the piping that routinely contains a regulated substance with a probability of detection of at least 0.95 and a probability of false alarm of no more than 0.05. - Performance.
-Automatic electronic line leak detection tests must be performed in accordance with the manufacturer's instructions and any conditions or limitations specified in the certification of the equipment.
+- (1) Performance sStandards.
+For the purposes of this method, automatic electronic line leak detectors must be able to detect a leak rate of at least 0.2 gallons per hour at operating pressure from any portion of the piping that routinely contains a regulated substance with a probability of detection of at least 0.95 and a probability of false alarm of no more than 0.05. - (2) Performance.
+Automatic Eelectronic line leak detection tests must be performed in accordance with the manufacturer's instructions and any conditions or limitations specified in third-partythe certifications of the equipment. - (3) Suspected release.
+A release is suspected if an electronic line leak detector detects any leak of regulated substances from the piping.

-296 Specified that automatic electronic line leak detection may be used as a monthly method, and specified requirements for use of the method.
-The method is allowed under the repealed rule as an "other method."
+297 Specified that automatic electronic line leak detection may be used as a monthly method, and specified requirements for use of the method.
+The method is allowed under the current rule as an "other method."